ccolon/disruptsc/README.md

 The model is launched by the following command:

-	python code/main.py <region> <optional argument>
+	python disruptsc/main.py <region> <optional argument>

 Argument `region` corresponds to the region that is studied, for instance, `Tanzania`.
 This string should be the same as:
-- the input subfolder containing the data in the `input` folder, e.g., "input/Tanzania".
+- the data subfolder containing the region's data, e.g., "data/Tanzania" (or "input/Tanzania" if using local setup).
-This folder should be created manually by the user.
 - the suffix of the user-defined parameters yaml file in the `parameter` folder, e.g., "parameter/user_defined_Tanzania.yaml".
 This file should be created manually by the user.